-As such support policies become entrenched, so the process of economic development also tends to shift developed country supply curves substantially to the right, in excess of growth in domestic demand, classically exemplified in the EU, so that traditional importers tend to become exporters (Figure 3).
+As such support policies become entrenched, so the process of economic development also tends to shift developed country supply curves substantially to the right, as technological and structural change improve the competitive ability of agriculture, while domestic demand tends to grow at a substantially slower rate.
+The consequence is that excess supplies tend to increase in the domestic market, which might also be encouraged by the underlying support.
+This is classically exemplified in the EU, which became an exporter for most major agricultural products in the 1980s (Figure 3).